Ethnic groups in Syria: Ethnicity, religion and national/ideological identities

 Ethnicity and religion are intertwined in Syria as in other countries in the region, but there are also nondenominational, supraethnic and suprareligious political identities, like Syrian nationalism.

 Counting the ethnic or religious groups

 Since the 1960 census there has been no counting of Syrians by religion, and there has never been any official counting by ethnicity or language.
 In the 1943 and 1953 censuses the various denominations were counted separately, e.g. for every Christian denomination.
 In 1960 Syrian Christians were counted as a whole but Muslims were still counted separately between Sunnis and Alawis.

-Ethnoreligious groups
+Ethnic and religious groups

-Most Syrians speak Arabic, most are Sunni Muslims, but there are no accurate numbers or percentages of the various "majority" and "minority" groups.
-Sunni Arab Syrians could be anywhere between 70% and 79% as non-Arabic-speaking groups (mostly Kurds) are usually estimated at 4%, non-Sunni Muslim groups (mostly Alawites) at less than 10% and non Arabic and Arabic-speaking Christians are 10%, but these are only indicative percentages.
+The majority of Syrians speak Arabic, except for a minority of Assyrians, Mandeans and 'Arameans of the Anti-Lebanon mountains' who speak Neo-Aramaic; Kurdish speaking Syrian Kurds; Turkish speaking Syrian Turkmens; and Armenian speakers who altogether form 5-10% of the population.
+Syrian Arab Sunni Muslims form ~70-75% of the populace, Christians altogether around 10%, Alawites at 10%, and the remaining ~5-10% consist of minor ethnoreligious groups including the Druze (3%), Isma'ilis, Mhallami, Yezidi and Twelver Shiite Muslims (the latter two together also about 3%).
+However, these percentages are only indicative.

+Arabs

+The majority of Syrian Arabs speak a variety of dialects belonging to Levantine Arabic.
+Arab tribes and clans of Bedouin descent are mainly concentrated in the governorates of al-Hasakah, Deir ez-Zor, Raqqa and eastern Aleppo, forming roughly 30% of the total population and speaking a dialect related to Bedouin and Najdi Arabic.

+In Deir ez-Zor a dialect of North Mesopotamian Arabic is also spoken, reminiscent of that of medieval Iraq prior the Mongol invasions in 1258.